vanheaven-ui/my_enumerables/README.md

 Give a ⭐️ if you like this project!

 ## :clap: Acknowledgements
-[!Ruby enumerable documentation here:] https://ruby-doc.org/core-2.7.1/Enumerable.html
+![Ruby enumerable documentation here:] https://ruby-doc.org/core-2.7.1/Enumerable.html